FelidaeFundConservation/wildepod.org/README.md

 ## Quick Setup
-Check the configuration of your environment
+#Setting up the environment for the first time

 1. Git clone this repo
 2. Create a virtualenv
-3. `pip install -r requirements.txt`
+3. Install Python dependencies `pip install -r requirements.txt`
 4. Install SASS compiler - Sass is a stylesheet language that’s compiled to CSS.
 It is installed on the OS level, not in the virtualenv.
    * https://sass-lang.com/install
-   * If you're using MacOs/Linux , it's  `brew install sass/sass/sass`
+   * If you're using MacOs/Linux , you can use Homebrew : `brew install sass/sass/sass`
-   Install Homebrew package manater if you still don't have (https://brew.sh)
+   Install Homebrew package manager if you still don't have (https://brew.sh)
 5. Set env variables:
-    * `export GOOGLE_CLOUD_PROJECT=wildepod-339517`
+    * Set the Google Cloud project : `export GOOGLE_CLOUD_PROJECT=wildepod-339517`
     * `export PYTHONPATH=<your_project_path>`
-6. At this point, to perform all checkup locally, you mut have a sqlite running.
-View DATABASES variable in: `/config/settings/local.py`
+6. By default Django uses a sqlite database locally.
+Verify this by checking DATABASES variable in: `/config/settings/local.py`

-Run Django
+#Run the Django server locally for the first time

 1. Make migrations - `python manage.py makemigrations --settings=config.settings.local`
    (Note: This may not work since `migrations` folder is gitignored for now and Django requires the folder's existence.
    To fix that for now, simply create python packages named `migrations` in each of the app packages.
    This has to be a package so the `migrations` folder must have a `__init__.py` file or django can't see it.
 2. Apply migrations - `python manage.py migrate --settings=config.settings.local`
+   These two commands check and update the DB models as necessary for our Django project.
+The very first time you run it, it will create all the DB models.
+Afterwords, it will only do the required updates.
+Do not run this command on Staging or Prod unless you're sure of what you're doing.
 3. Create superuser - `python manage.py createsuperuser --settings=config.settings.local`
 4. Run server - `python manage.py runserver --settings=config.settings.local`

 This should have things running on `localhost:8000` and use a local sqlite db

-### Initalize some data - hacky version
+# Initalize some data - hacky version (Might be outdated)

 1. Download the "active camera data" & "Camera inventory" sheets from the Slack channel
 2. Alter lines 7-10 of `scratch/load.py` file accordingly depending on where the downloaded files are saved